Virtual-Machine-Vagrant/rails-dev-box/README.md

 * Ubuntu 16.04

-* PostgreSQL 9.6 with 'vagrant' superuser and allowed external connections
+* PostgreSQL 9.6 with 'ubuntu' superuser and allowed external connections

 * Ruby 2.3 with disabled automatic documentation